saltyrtc/saltyrtc-meta/Protocol.md

 contain a client address (an address different to `0x00`), the message is a client-to-client message.
-SaltyRTC servers MUST relay these messages to the corresponding destination once the sender is authenticated and the adress sections in the nonce have been validated.
+SaltyRTC servers MUST relay these messages to the corresponding destination once the sender is authenticated towards the server and the adress sections in the nonce have been validated.
 In case the message could not be relayed, the server MUST send a 'send-error' message back to the sender (see previous section).
 Message types between initiator and responder SHALL be repeated two times (three times including the initial send attempt) in case the sender receives a 'send-error' message from the server.
+In order to be able to re-send messages, clients SHALL cache a minimum of 10 client- to-client messages for each other client.
+If a message has been sent three times (repeated two times) and the client receives yet another 'send-error' message for that message OR the message cannot be found in the cache, the client SHALL treat this incident as a protocol error.
+In this section and all its subsections, *authentication* means *authentication towards the other client* unless otherwise stated.

 Identical to client-to-server messages, the messages are serialised MessagePack objects.
 We will provide an example for each message in an